Panyloi/ClusterVisualisation/src/editor/view_creation_manual.md

 ## 3. Populate the class
 For example, lets say we want to add a button and an event.

-Adding the button looks like this.
+Adding the button looks like this:
 ```python
 def draw(self, *args, **kwargs) -> None:
     super().draw()